How and Where to Vote

 • Polling Stations open from 7am to 10pm

-• On arrival at your polling station, the Presiding Officer will ask you to confirm your name and address and will issue you with a ballot paper
+• On arrival at your polling station, the Presiding Officer will ask you to provide a valid form of photo ID, confirm your name and address and will issue you with a ballot paper

 • Once you have voted, fold the ballot paper and deposit it in the ballot box